jcsherin/datablok/crates/parquet-parallel-nested/README.md

     * Many producers with a pipeline like: `PartialContact` _chunk_ -> `Contact` _chunk_ -> `RecordBatch`.
 * Performance:
     * Changing `BASE_CHUNK_SIZE` from 8192 -> 256 makes the execution ~2x faster.
+* Decisions:
+    * Single-threaded vec materialization works upto 100K values.
+The next step is to generate small chunks and immediately write to disk to avoid OOM crashes.
+    * There is a seam which separates the abstract shaping from the concrete (assembly) materialization of the value.
+        * The `Contacts.phones.phone_number` is globally unique.
+The abstract shape contains the cardinality distribution of `Contact.phones` field, but the actual number which is used is only known at runtime tracked by a global `AtomicUsize` counter which is incremented by 1.
+Requires no coordination or locking.
+    * Switching to `tikv-jemallocator` had a negative impact of performance.